 - Does your partner talk openly and honestly about their feelings as it relates to your PI or do they pretend like it doesn’t exist?

 The right person will realize that there is much more to you than your diagnosis.
 Sure, it is part of who you are, but it’s not the complete picture.
 The right person will recognize this and accept you for who you are.
 Many patients with PI are married and have children.
 Whatever you choose for yourself, PI does not have to be an obstacle to leading a full life.
+Click here for suggestions on how to explain your PI to others.

 Being diagnosed with a PI doesn’t mean you have to stay home.
 It is best to consult with your physician if you are traveling, especially if you are traveling abroad, but with a bit of planning you will be on your way.
+Click here to visit IDF's travel page to see a list of considerations when traveling with PI.